 Surface stations measure accumulated precipitation with a temporal resolution and accuracy that is acceptable.
-The horizontal resolution is poor in large parts of the world, and where coverage is good the data is often not available for international distribution.
+The horizontal resolution is poor in large parts of the world, and where coverage is good the data is often not available for international exchange.
 Ground-based radars measure instantaneous precipitation with good horizontal and temporal resolution and acceptable accuracy, but over a few land areas only.
-Significant effort to facilitate its global distribution is urgently required as is the provision of inter-calibrated rainfall products from radar networks
+Significant effort to facilitate its global distribution is urgently required as is the provision of inter-calibrated rainfall products from radar networks.

 Microwave imagers and sounders offer information on precipitation of marginal horizontal and temporal resolution, mostly on the integrated liquid rainwater path, and acceptable/marginal accuracy (though validation is difficult).
-Geostationary infra-red imagers offer some information at much higher temporal resolution through the correlation of surface precipitation with properties of the cloud top, but accuracy is marginal due to the indirect nature of this relationship.
-Satellite-borne rain radars, together with plans for constellations of microwave imagers, offer the potential for improved observations.
+Satellite-borne rain radars, together with microwave imagers provide improved capabilities.
+Radiance assimilation through an all-sky radiance approach has demonstrated benefit in global NWP.
+Geostationary infrared imagers offer some information at much higher temporal resolution through the correlation of surface precipitation with properties of the cloud top, but accuracy is marginal due to the indirect nature of this relationship.